-Turf Labyrinths – another type of unicursal (one path) Labyrinth
+Turf Labyrinths – a type of unicursal (one path) Labyrinth

-In some of the turf labyrinths you walk on the turf ridge.
+In some of dem, you walk on the turf ridge.
 In others you walk in the trenches between the turf ridges.

 The turf labyrinths are said to be a copy of the pavement labyrinths in the cathedrals (e.g. the Chartres labyrinth).

 In England, there are 8 turf labyrinths today.
 The most well-known is probably the one in Saffron Walden in Essex, southeast of Cambridge.
 Saffron Walden is also the largest and oldest of the surviving turf labyrinths.
 The labyrinth has a path length of 1.6 km.

-There are no turf labyrinths in Denmark.
-If there have been any turf labyrinths in Denmark, they have long disappeared.
+In Denmark, there are no turf labyrinths.
+If there have been any, they have long disappeared.

 The photos of the turf labyrinths in England are by Jeff Saward, Labyrinthos, www.labyrinthos.net.

 Saffron Walden diagram